Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 July 24 | New Moon | All Night

-This is prime time for stacked exposures, star trails, and full‑frame dreaming.
+This is prime time for stacked exposures, star trails, and dreams in full-frame.

 Milky Way Season Must-Captures: